Frequently Asked Questions

 Regardless of who is the home health care worker, there should be a written caregiver contract detailing the home health care worker's rights and responsibilities.
 The elder law attorneys of Schock Solaiman Ramdayal PLLC can review these contracts to ensure families are following the law and Medicaid laws when it comes to hiring a home health care worker.

-Approximately 30% of Medicare beneficiaries are not subject to this provision, and may pay substantially more for Medicare Part B. You fall into this group if:
+Approximately 30% of Medicare beneficiaries are not protected by the hold harmless rule, and may pay the standard premium or more for Medicare Part B. You fall into this group if:

 - You don't get Social Security benefits.